andrestreebo/andres-purchase-capacitor-withUI/README.md

 ### presentPaywallIfNeeded(options)

-Present a paywall only if the user doesn't have the required entitlement.
+Present a paywall only if the user doesn't have the required entitlement. (iOS 15.0+ required)

 ```typescript
 presentPaywallIfNeeded(opts: PaywallOptions & { requiredEntitlementId: string }): Promise<PaywallResult>